-7.102 In addition to its legislative function, another key role of the House of Representatives is scrutiny of the Executive.
-Much of this scrutiny, such as consideration of the Estimates, takes place in select committees (see paragraphs 7.108 – 7.122).
+7.106 In addition to its legislative function, another key role of the House of Representatives is scrutiny of the Executive.
+Much of this scrutiny, such as consideration of the Estimates, takes place in select committees (see paragraphs 7.112 - 7.126).
 Ministers are also directly accountable to the House through written and oral questions.
 They may be required to participate in an urgent debate on a matter of current importance, take the opportunity to inform the House about the government's work in a General Debate, or make statements to the House on matters of significant public importance.

 Questions for oral or written answer

-7.104 Questions for oral answer can be addressed to a Minister on any matter for which the Minister has ministerial responsibility.
+7.108 Questions for oral answer can be addressed to a Minister on any matter for which the Minister has ministerial responsibility.
 Questions are lodged with the Clerk of the House of Representatives in the morning of a sitting day, and notified to Ministers' offices once the list for the day has been determined.
 The Minister's office helps the Minister to prepare for answering the primary question and any follow-up (supplementary) questions that may be asked.
-Departments provide information to the Minister to support this process.
+Agencies provide information to the Minister to support this process.

-7.105 Questions for oral answer and supplementary questions are allocated according to the proportion of seats each party holds in the House.
+7.109 Questions for oral answer and supplementary questions are allocated according to the proportion of seats each party holds in the House.
 This means that a certain number of primary questions are available to be asked by members of Parliament from the parties represented in the government each sitting day.

-7.111 All questions and answers are published on the Parliament's website, although the publication of replies is delayed to allow the member who received the reply to have first use of the information.
+7.111 All questions and answers are published on the Parliament website, although the publication of replies is delayed to allow the member who received the reply to have first use of the information.